codingcatfish/GTFS-Exploration/README.md

 Data can be saved to a csv by uncommenting the last line.

 ### Bus Schedules and Statistics
 1. **bus_schedule:** Builds a basic schedule showing schedules for each vehicle (unique block_id).
-The resulting data frame is grouped by block_id and contains:
+The resulting data frame is grouped by block_id with the header:

         trip_id | departure_time | arrival_time | Trip distance (in miles)